john-k-walton/Prologue-Oscillators/README.md

 * lastly, here are some audio demos to listen to; Particle, Swarm and Noise examples, plus three layered pieces with Swarm, Modal, Particles, Granular, and Additive models in various combinations.
 The demos feature a sample backing track for context in the middle of the demo; then beginning and endings feature inspection of layers or alternative settings.

-This set features selected models heard by itself, then with some ad hoc accompaniment: https://soundcloud.com/plaits-for-prologue/sets/plaits-for-prologue
+This set features selected models heard by itself, then with some ad hoc accompaniment.
+Runtime aprox 1.5 minutes each: https://soundcloud.com/plaits-for-prologue/sets/plaits-for-prologue

-This set features Prologue and XD with various other instruments in more involved pieces: https://soundcloud.com/plaits-for-prologue/sets/listening-stuff
+This set features Prologue and XD with various other instruments in more involved pieces.
+Somewhat longer 2-3 minutes song demo works: https://soundcloud.com/plaits-for-prologue/sets/listening-stuff

 ----